 Along with this, you can use baking soda to get rid of the gunk that might be sitting in drains.
 If you have a drain that is clogged, you can let the baking soda sit in the drain itself and it will do its thing.
 Also, it can be used to clean and wash the sink itself to ensure that bacteria growth is kept to a minimum.
 That cleanliness helps cut down on bad odors from the sink or garbage disposal.

 Lastly, it can be used as a very effective grout cleaning ingredient.

 One of the best cleaning hacks to steal from Grandma is keeping the house clean.
 You’ll achieve this by simply preventing the house from getting dirty, to begin with.
 Simply implement a ‘no shoes policy’ in your home.
 Have a place where guests can take of their shoes to avoid spreading dirt and grime across the house.

 Set up a cleaning day that will be used to clean once per week.
 You should also have a laundry day.
 You could make it the same day, but it will create much more work.

 Using the sun to dry your sheets and other linens can really help to minimize bacteria growth and bad smell.
 The sun naturally kills off bacteria that can cause odors.

 The Takeaway: Try These Genius Cleaning Hacks…or Hire a Professional

-Overall, there is a lot that you can do to improve your cleaning efforts.
+Overall, there is a lot that you can do to improve your cleaning and decluttering efforts.
 You can implement some of the cleaning hacks discussed above.
 However, much more easily, you can hire professional maid services in Los Angeles to New York (or anyplace in between) to get even better results.